About Us

 Lucy Riddiford

 Lucy is a lawyer with experience in large infrastructure projects.
-She is currently on the leadership team of Auckland’s Light Rail project.
+She is currently the General Counsel of Clarus.
 She has a particular interest in values based approaches which enable different parts of the community to come together.

 Rod Sugden